TaaviE/Loosindus/README.md

 1. Install requirements (`pip3 install -r requirements.txt`)
 2. Set up PostgresSQL with the script in `init_db.sql`
 3. Set up uwsgi/gunicorn and nginx as you wish (to provide TLS)
+4. Update configuration and sitemap to your own URL
-4. You're done.
+5. You're done.
 Use `/profile` or `/settings` to configure your account.

 ## Wishlists